 Two things are noteworthy in this regard.
 First, the recommendations have "gaps."
 For example, when choosing estimators on the basis of efficiency, there is a recommendation for cases where $T/N \ge 1.50$ and T/N < 1, but nothing for $1 \le T/N < 1.50$.
-And when it comes to selecting an estimator based on accurate confidence intervals, and hence preferred for hypothesis testing, there is no recommendation when $Autocorrelation \ge 0.30$.
+And when it comes to selecting an estimator based on accurate confidence intervals, and hence preferred for hypothesis testing, there is no recommendation when Autocorrelation ≥ 0.30 .
 The reason for these gaps is that RY could not identify a consistently best estimator for these data situations.

 Also noteworthy is the fact that RY recommend different estimators depending on whether one's primary interest is efficiency or accuracy in hypothesis testing.
 While this is unusual, it is not contradictory.
-The expression for $Var(\widehat{\beta})$ in Equation (8) does not have finite sample validity.
-The substitution of $\widehat{\Omega}$ for Ω is justified on the basis of the "analogy principle" (Manski, 1988).
-While correct asymptotically -- assuming the respective estimates of the EVCM elements are consistent -- it may be a better or worse substitute in finite samples for some estimators versus others depending on the specifics of the deviation between $\widehat{\Omega}$ and Ω .
-Further, because $\widehat{\Omega}$ factors differently into Equations (7) and (8), it is possible that this deviation affects an estimator's relative performance in hypothesis testing more or less than its relative performance in efficiency.
+The expression for $Var(\hat{\beta})$ in Equation (8) does not have finite sample validity.
+The substitution of $\hat{\Omega}$ for Ω is justified on the basis of the "analogy principle"

-8 In order to make their recommendations easier to understand, we have replaced their terminology with the nomenclature from this paper.
+9 In order to make their recommendations easier to understand, we have replaced their terminology with the nomenclature from this paper.
 The substituted terms are italicized.